verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Abject to the point of being comical
 - [ ] what tragedy happened in your life that you insist upon punishing yourself with all this... mediocrity?
 - [ ] I hope you enjoy the, uh,
-choices that you've made.
+- [ ] A sense of peace flowed in my heart like a gentle river choices that you've made.